dfo-mar-odis/shinySpatialApp/README.md

 -   `config.R` contains key configuration parameters, including the region, file paths, and the list of Open Data records checked by the github action;
 -   `app` includes all the files needed to run the application;
 -   `app/www` includes image (e.g. logos), the `.css` file, and report preview once generated;
--   `app/data` contains the local versions of all data used in running the application.
+-   `app/data` contains the local versions of all data used in running the application;
--   `app/R` includes the R files to be loaded (it loads packages and functions);
+-   `app/R` includes the R scripts used by the shiny app;
--   `app/Rmd` includes the base `.Rmd` files for each report section;
+-   `app/templates` includes the base `.Rmd` files for each report section, split by language;
 -   `app/output` includes all outputs once generated: selected geometries as a `.geojson` and the report in all format (the different section are also added);
+-   `app/modules` includes RShiny module files;

+-   `reports` includes all the files needed to render the rmd reports;
--   `dataprocessing` contains the common preprocessing functions to prepare data for use in the application, as well as the scripts used in github actions;
+-   `reports/dataprocessing` contains the common preprocessing scripts to prepare data for use in the application, as well as the scripts used in github actions;
--   `sections` includes the rmarkdown and preprocessing script for each subsection of the report;
+-   `reports/sections` includes the rmarkdown and preprocessing script for each subsection of the report;
--   `sections/template` contains a simple template with basic functionality;
+-   `reports/sections/template` contains a simple template with basic functionality;
+-   `reports/R/` contains the R functions needed in the rmd to generate the reports;
 -   `tests/testthat` contains the unit test scripts that are run when test_local() is called.

 # **Collaborative Workflow**